-Located inside of the back pocket is a radio pocket.
 At the top of the back pocket there a hole on the left side of the harness that can be used for a radio wire and/or hydration hose.

-SIDE POCKET (4)
+SIDE POCKETS (3)

-Located on right side of the harness, just under the carabiner, is one zippered pocket that can be used to store small items such as a snack or small digital camera during your flight.
+Located on both sides of the harness, just under the carabiner, there are zippered pockets that can be used to store small items such as a snack or small digital camera during your flight.

-COCKPIT POCKET (5)
+COCKPIT POCKET (4)

-The cockpit storage pocket is able to house approx. 4.5L of water ballast (M size) or a concertina bag or other small items.
+The cockpit storage pocket is able to house approx. 5L of water ballast (M size) or a concertina bag or other small items.
 It is accessible in the air but the pilot will find the side pocket easier to access quickly.